xlcnd/meteoalarm-rssapi/README.md

 please check the page for your country in [meteoalarm.eu](https://www.meteoalarm.eu/).

-The timestamps for `from` and `until` are in format ISO8601 so that you can (*easily*) convert them to your local date/time.
+The timestamps for `from` and `until` are in ISO8601 format, so that you can (*easily*) convert them to your local date/time.